hpcaitech/ColossalAI/examples/tutorial/sequence_parallel/README.md

-# Handson 2: Sequence Parallelism with BERT
+# Sequence Parallelism with BERT

 In this example, we implemented BERT with sequence parallelism.
 Sequence parallelism splits the input tensor and intermediate activation along the sequence dimension.
 This method can achieve better memory efficiency and allows us to train with larger batch size and longer sequence length.

 Paper: [Sequence Parallelism: Long Sequence Training from System Perspective](https://arxiv.org/abs/2105.13120)